Is Plagiarism a Crime

 Copy and paste plagiarism – in this instance, a person copies a passage or one or several lines from a particular source without citing or using quotation marks.

-Global plagiarism – this is an instance where you submit your work that has been done wholly by someone else.
+Global plagiarism is an instance where you submit your work that has been done wholly by someone else.
 This is much more severe as you are lying about the authorship of this work.

-It is expected that as a student, the work you submit is yours.
+It is expected that, as a student, the work you submit is yours.
 If you are going to get data from other resources, you should properly cite the same.

 When you express a thought without citing the source or sharing a passage of text without quoting it correctly, you are simply getting a score from someone else’s work.
 This would be the case even if you had no intentions of misleading your lecturer or reader.

 However, this does not limit you from looking for information from other sources, but you should differentiate your ideas and words from those of your sources.
-Always remember the harsh penalties and consequences you would be faced with when caught with plagiarism.

 There has been a call for concern on why students turn to plagiarism.
 The following are the leading causes;